Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Raiders stats and trends

-- Las Vegas has two wins against the spread in five games this year.
+- Las Vegas has covered the spread on two occasions this season.

-- The Raiders covered the spread in their only game when underdogs by 4 points or more.
+- The Raiders have been underdogs by 3.5 points or more three times this season and have covered the spread twice.

-- Las Vegas' games this year have hit the over on two of five set point totals (40%).
+- Las Vegas' games this year have eclipsed the over/under two times in five opportunities (40%).

 - When Las Vegas records more than 15.2 points, it is 2-1 against the spread and 3-0 overall.

-- The Raiders have turned the ball over four times, two fewer times than the Broncos have forced turnovers (6).
+- This year the Raiders have four turnovers, two fewer than the Broncos have takeaways (6).

 Home and road insights

-- The Broncos are unbeaten ATS (1-0) as 4-point favorites or greater at home.
+- The Broncos are unbeaten ATS (1-0) as 3.5-point favorites or greater at home.

 Powered by Data Skrive.